 His mother Isabelle rang the police.

-Mathew was desperately unhappy, and pulled his hair out, and his head was shaved.
+Mathew was desperately unhappy and pulled his hair out, as my daughter had done in her NAS school and his head was shaved.

 He kept asking his Mum why he was in prison and begging to go home.